emilyantosch/shc_pr3_vl/databases/slides_1/main.typ

 == First Lab
 #slide[
-  //TODO: Check data after dates and plan has been shared
   - Joint lab with all three lab groups
   - Attendance is mandatory!
-  - Division of the teams of two to work on the lab assignments
   - Bring your own device *with a working PostgreSQL database*!
-  - You do not have to submit solutions in moodle or implement the assignments in advance
-  - Start time: 8:30 am
-  - I strongly recommend that you look at and solve the assignments in advance!
-This will make the laboratory much more effective for you.
+  - There's an installation guide on it in the Moodle room.
+If you find yourself being lost despite that, shoot me an email!
+There's also lots of good instructions online.
 ]

 == Important people in this lecture
 #slide[
-  //TODO: Add information after talking to all the other lecturers
   - Emily Antosch: Lecture #link("mailto:emilylucia.antosch@haw-hamburg.de")
-  - Julian Moldenhauer: Lab group 01 or group 2 #link("mailto:julian.moldenhauer@haw-hamburg.de")
+  - Julian Moldenhauer: Lab #link("mailto:julian.moldenhauer@haw-hamburg.de")
-  - Furkan Yildirim: Lab group 01 or group 2 #link("mailto:furkan.yildirim@haw-hamburg.de")
+  - Furkan Yildirim: Lab #link("mailto:furkan.yildirim@haw-hamburg.de")
-  - Ulrike Herster: Lecture and Lab group 03 #link("mailto:Ulrike.Herster@haw-hamburg.de")
 ]

 == Focus of these lectures